dor-amar/python-devops-course/modules/python-basics/oop.md

 ### **6. Inheritance**

 - **Explanation**:
     - Inheritance allows one class (child) to reuse the properties and methods of another class (parent), enabling code reuse and hierarchy creation.
-The child class can also extend or override the parent's functionality to provide specialized behavior.
+The child class can also extend or override the parent’s functionality to provide specialized behavior.
 - **Example 5: Basic Inheritance**

     ```python